A single dashboard to analyse competitors price movements

 All in all, cost-plus pricing enables you to easily and conveniently determine the price of your product by adding a target mark-up with the overall costs incurred to produce each unit.

-It is an easy and quick method to determine the price of a lot of products in one go, but it has many limitations which can be overcome by merging it with other pricing strategies.
+It is an easy and quick method to determine the price of a lot of products in one go, but it has many limitations that can be overcome by merging it with other pricing strategies.

 FREQUENTLY ASKED QUESTIONS (FAQs)